 who that year ate of the yield of the land of Canaan.

 • Israel wandered in the desert for forty years.
-This was not because they were lost or not because it took forty years to travel from Egypt to Canaan.
+This was not because they were lost, nor was it because it took forty years to travel from Egypt to Canaan.
 Rather, they were being punished for their lack of fidelity to God.
 Despite the fact that God delivered them from Egyptian slavery with mighty signs, the Israelites wanted to return to slavery and to pagan immorality.

-• Now this time of penance is over.
+• Now this time of penance was over.
 They no longer needed to eat manna; now they could eat food produced from the land.

-• They are returning to the land promised to their father Abraham and his descendants by God long before.
-Having ‘come to their senses’ over forty years, they are now returning to their father’s house.
+• They were returning to the land promised by God to their father Abraham and his descendants long before.
+Having ‘come to their senses’ over forty years, they were now returning to their father’s house.
 In this way, they are like the Prodigal Son of Jesus’ parable

 Responsorial Psalm Ps 34:2-3, 4-5, 6-7